Blog

 Why the “average patient” is no longer appropriate

 In the 20th century, medicine was focused on the average person.
 Treatment protocols were designed to work «most of the time.» But the 21st century is the age of data, molecular biology, and artificial intelligence.
-We now know: each person has a unique set of genes, enzymes, immune responses, and even bacteria, living in her body.
-It is on this uniqueness that personalized medicine is based - a new approach to the diagnosis, prevention and treatment of diseases.
+We now know: each person has a unique set of genes, enzymes, immune responses, and even bacteria, that live in her body.
+It is on this uniqueness that the personalized medicine — a new approach to the diagnosis, prevention and treatment of diseases.

 The essence and key principles of personalized medicine